 Civics is for intermediate to advanced students.
 The goal of this class is to let students practice their English language and communication skills in authentic life skills settings.
 Some of our lessons in the classroom will introduce vocabulary and background for history, government, culture and civic opportunities in our city and county.
 We will listen, talk and learn in English.
 There are no textbooks or tests, just the enjoyment of learning.
 Please be aware that this class is not designed for taking the Citizenship Test.
 However, the content will help in citizenship preparation.

-Conversation ~ Beginning, Advanced and Student-Led
+Conversation ~ Beginning, Intermediate, Advanced and Student-Led

-The Beginning and Advanced Conversation Classes are for adults who want to improve their ability to speak and understand American English.
+Beginning, Intermediate and Advanced Conversation Classes are for adults who want to improve their ability to speak and understand American English.
 Practice conversation skills and pronunciation while learning about many subjects, including holidays, food, travels, family, life skills, current events, American history, common idioms and more.

-In the Student-Led Conversation Class, students meet every other week to plan the class and class strategies.
+In the Student-Led Conversation Class, students meet to plan the class and class strategies.
 Students themselves give presentations and mini-presentations about their country of origin, first year in the United States, or anything else of interest to them.
 Idioms are discussed.
 We also read the newspaper News for You for practice in pronunciation and break down into smaller groups to have discussions.
 Students are encouraged to socialize and get to know one another and make friendships.
 You are allowed to eat in the classroom, so it is suggested that you bring a lunch or snack.
 Sometimes students bring in food to share.
 Other times, we go on field trips especially in the summer.